e-sites/Natrium/docs/INSTALL_SWIFTPM.md

 Build your project (`⌘ + B` or `⌘ + R`).
 Then open the `.natrium` directory from your project root and:

-- Add the `Natrium.swift` files to your projects target.
+- Add the `Natrium.swift` file to your projects target.
 - Add all the `Natrium.*.xcconfig` files to your project and do NOT add them to your target(s).

 ## Step 5